forgia-ai/bank-convert/docs/billing-system-plan.md

 **Test the complete flow:**

 1. Go to `/pricing` page
-2. Click "Choose Growth" → Should redirect to Stripe checkout
+2. Click "Choose Lite" → Should redirect to Stripe checkout
 3. Use test card: `4242 4242 4242 4242` (any future date, any CVC)
 4. Complete checkout → Should redirect back to `/billing`
 5. Verify subscription shows as active